atifaziz/TryParsers/README.md

 // Output: 2,3,4,6,7,9
 ```

+Note that while [`out` variables][out-vars] that were introduced in C# 7 help
+to use standard `TryParse` methods in most expressions, they are forbidden in
+LINQ query expressions (at least at the time of the release of this library).

 The .NET Standard still has many types that support parsing or initializing
 from a string representation of a value but which throw exceptions on failure.